tofu-tf/tofu/docs/logging/recipes/simple.md

 ---

 ## Simple logging
-All you need to do to start using logging in its simplest form is the following:
+All you need to do to start using logging in its simplest (and kinda boilerplate-y) form is the following:
 - add Logging.Make as parameter to your service — that will describe the capability to create `Logging`s;
-- create logging instance with method `Logging.make.plain[F]`
+- create logging instance with method `Logging.Make[F].forService`.

 That's it!